Join our global force of military school counselors!

 - Licensure to practice at the independent practice level (LCSW, MFT, LPCC, Psychologist) in any US State

-- Must have 1 year of experience after obtaining independent licensure
+- Must have minimum 1 year of experience after obtaining independent licensure

 - Must be a U.S. citizen.